pawelst/pawel.staniec.eu/content/posts/building-scalable-systems.md

 Building scalable systems is as much art as science.
 Every system is unique, every team is different, and every problem requires its own solution.

 The key is to stay curious, keep learning, and never stop questioning your assumptions.

----

-*What's been your experience with scaling systems?
-I'd love to hear your thoughts and war stories!*